Hypnosis therapy for mind-body health and wellness.

 Will you use hypnosis to help me uncover memories?

 NO. Memory is highly subjective and is not like a video that can be rewound.
 Hypnosis is a highly subjective process.
 While enhanced recall is possible, one is also more prone to believing the veracity of one’s hypnotic experiences.
 This is one reason that imagination can be used to such adaptive purposes in hypnosis.
 We are clear with our patients that we use hypnosis for therapeutic purposes rather than for retrieval purposes.
 For more information, we highly advise readers to reference the book Memory, Trauma Treatment, and the Law by Dan Brown, Cory Hammond, and Alan Scheflin.

 Have more questions?

-Contact us today to discuss your treatment needs and concerns.
+Contact a hypnotherapist near me on our staff to discuss your treatment needs and concerns.